Rainbow Salad Bowl with Maple Dijon Dressing

 Make the maple Dijon dressing

 Homemade salad dressing is one of the easiest things you can make.
-This maple Dijon dressing is just a simple vinaigrette made with extra virgin olive oil, balsamic vinegar, maple syrup, a bit of Dijon mustard, salt, and pepper.
+This maple Dijon dressing is a simple vinaigrette made with extra virgin olive oil, balsamic vinegar, maple syrup, a bit of Dijon mustard, salt, and pepper.
+You can make salad dressings ahead of time, but don’t dress your salad until right before serving.

 While the classic ratio for vinaigrette is three parts oil to one part vinegar, this recipe is written as two to one.
-Feel free to increase the amount of oil to three-quarters of a cup if this recipe is too tangy for your taste.
+Feel free to increase the oil to three-quarters of a cup if this maple Dijon vinaigrette is too tangy for your taste.

 What to serve with this rainbow salad bowl